 We always keyword optimize our articles, but if a post has been up for a while and generated some good links, sometimes we’ll review the article and see if we can optimize it even further.

 We also do keyword optimization when a client gives us a press release.
 We’ve found that bloggers are quite lazy so they’ll take the title of the press release and maybe mix the article a little but the guts of the press release remains the same.”

 Brady says: “I think if you’re a serious blogger then you are ultimately entwined with the world of SEO, design and linking.
-I think that for bloggers, keyword research is like preaching to the converted.
-The SEO Blogger tool is such a time saver; it gives you a quick picture of available keywords and you can see how many keywords you have actually used.”
+I think that for bloggers, keyword research is like preaching to the converted.”

 Starting your own blog for your business